Skip to main content

 If you want to stand out with your cannabis dishes, consider these important factors that will help you improve your skills and gain a following:

-- Taste as you cook: Before, during, and after the cooking process, you should taste every ingredient and the final dish to ensure it tastes great, especially if you are creating a new recipe.
+• Taste as you cook: Before, during, and after the cooking process, you should taste every ingredient and the final dish to ensure it tastes great, especially if you are creating a new recipe.
 If possible, get friends and family to do taste tests.
+Also, smell the cannabis flower before using it to assess its aroma and ensure it complements the dish.

-- Perfect your dosing: Creating a perfectly dosed meal, food, or drink time after time takes practice.
+• Perfect your dosing: Creating a perfectly dosed meal, food, or drink time after time takes practice.
 At first, you may have trouble getting the butter or oil homogenized throughout the food.
+A common mistake is improper mixing or inaccurate measurement, which can lead to uneven potency.
 Creating a dish with evenly distributed cannabis can ensure your customers get a predictable and safe experience.

-- Experiment with recipes: Go beyond the classic brownies and gummies if you want to be considered one of the top cannabis chefs.
-Experiments with flavors, textures, and new ingredients.
+• Experiment with recipes: Go beyond the classic brownies and gummies if you want to be considered one of the top cannabis chefs.
+Experiment with flavors, textures, and new ingredients.
+Try adding fresh herbs like parsley or rosemary to enhance flavor and presentation.
 Most ideas may not pan out but developing a new dish is rewarding when you finally perfect it.

 Start Your Journey Cooking with Cannabis at CTU